Post conference news!

 theoretical foundations of simulation modeling in social

-sciences to participate in the
+sciences during the

 9th European Social Simulation Association Conference.

-The conference aims to provide an interdisciplinary forum
+The conference provided an interdisciplinary forum

 for social scientists, theorists, applied researchers and